jackindisguise/mud3/README.md

 - **Electron**: Cross-platform desktop application framework for the dungeon editor
 - **Semantic Versioning**: Version management using semver for data migrations

-## Dungeon Editor
+## Editors

-mud3 ships with a first-party, Electron-based dungeon editor that lives in this repository (see `map-editor/` and `src/electron/`).
+mud3 ships with first-party, Electron-based editors that live in this repository (see `editors/` and `src/electron/`).

+### Map Editor

+The dungeon map editor provides visual dungeon editing capabilities:

-Launch the editor locally with:
+Launch the map editor locally with:

 ```bash
 npm run electron:dev